Local Information for Global Network Estimation in Latent Space Models: Problem setup

-which consists of nodes directly connected to node 1 and node 1 itself for convenience.
-The size of the neighborhood and the neighborhood ratio are denoted as

-respectively, where $|\cdot|$ is the cardinality of a set.
-Noting that $I-S$ is the diagonal matrix for the complement set $\cS^c$, we also define the size of this complement as $n_{I - S} = n - n_S$.
+We note that the $L=2$ partial information network differs from the egonet---a commonly used local subgraph structure in network analysis \citep{crossley2015social,sengupta2018anomaly}---in that it encompasses a larger graph.
+If the ego is node~1, then its egonet observes $\{A_{ij} \mid i, j \in \cS\}$, whereas the $L=2$ view observes a strictly larger set $\{A_{ij} \mid i \text{ or } j \in \cS\}$.
+This substantially improves node visibility, as illustrated in Supplementary Figure S11, and enables the estimation of global network properties from a single local view.

-The large proportion of missing entries and their non-random distribution in $B$ pose significant technical challenges for estimating global network properties and can lead to biases induced by the individual's local perspective of the network.
+Given a single local view, the partial adjacency matrix $B$ is used to estimate the parameters in the latent-space model.
+However, the large proportion of missing entries, together with their highly non-random structure, poses significant technical challenges for estimating global network properties and can introduce biases stemming from the individual’s local perspective of the network.